Global Equity Views 3Q 2019Contributor Paul Quinsee

-Themes and implications from the Global Equities Investors Quarterly
+Themes and implications from the Global Equity Investors Quarterly

 Please be aware that this material is for information purposes only.
 Any forecasts, figures, opinions, statements of financial market trends or investment techniques and strategies expressed are, unless otherwise stated, J.P.
 Morgan Asset Management’s own at the date of this document.
 They are considered to be reliable at the time of writing, may not necessarily be all-inclusive and are not guaranteed as to accuracy.
 They may be subject to change without reference or notification to you.
 JPMorgan Asset Management Marketing Limited accepts no legal responsibility or liability for any matter or opinion expressed in this material.